YomnaMohsen/Evaluate-articles-news-NLP/README.md

 ### Running in Development Mode

-1. Run the following command at root of project directory, to start webpack dev-server and generate dist folder.
+1. Run the following command at root of project directory, to start webpack dev-server.

 ```
 npm run build-dev